Alien Abduction Insurance Information

 Investigations of Unidentified Flying Objects and Alien Abduction

 Investigations of unidentified flying objects naturally lead us to wonder what aliens might be doing, why they are here?
-We've all heard stories and seen countless movies or "documentaries" on people who report having been abducted by aliens, but without proof or having experienced these things ourselves, it is normal for people to question if it is possible, or fear the possibility.
+We've all heard stories and seen countless movies or "documentaries" on people who report having been abducted by aliens, but without proof or having experienced these things ourselves, it is normal for people to question if it is possible, or to fear the possibility.

 What Does Alien Abduction Insurance or UFO Insurance Cover?